-When you exercise, you burn off carbohydrates and fat.
-A certain amount of exercise is good but if you don’t refuel the body with food, it loses the fuel it needs to keep going.
+When someone exercises, they burn off carbohydrates and fat.
+A certain amount of exercise is good but if they don’t refuel the body with food, it loses the fuel it needs to keep going.
 In order to avoid burning excess energy, the body gives up on having a period in order to save energy for other critical functions.
 This might sound extreme, but a period functions as a barometer for health.

 When the body is healthy and has plenty of nutrients to go around, it can function normally.
 But if it isn’t getting enough nutrients from food, then it will stop doing things that aren’t necessary for survival.
-If you do not eat enough, your body will go into “starvation mode” and start to conserve energy.
-This means that it will slow down all of its processes in order to make sure that your heart keeps pumping blood around your body.
+If your teen does not eat enough, their body will go into “starvation mode” and start to conserve energy.
+This means that it will slow down all of its processes in order to make sure that their heart keeps pumping blood around their body.
 When this happens, it becomes harder for the body to produce hormones.
 The result is that periods may stop as a way for the body to save itself from wasting too much energy on having a period when there isn’t enough food available.

 The human body is a balance of hormones: chemical substances that control the activity of cells or organs in the body.
 They work by sending messages to their target cells through the bloodstream.
 Excessive exercise can cause an imbalance of female sex hormones, which may result in missed or light menstrual periods.
 Researchers think differences in genetics and hormonal responses determine whether a female athlete is likely to miss her periods.
 The condition is most common in endurance athletes who exercise regularly and intensely.

 Amenorrhea can be related to quick leaps in the amount of exercise a person does.
-For example, if you've nailed a 5k run, you shouldn't go out the next day and attempt a 10k.
-When training for a competition it's best to increase the amount of exercise you do gradually instead of pushing yourself too hard.
+For example, if your teen nailed a 5k run, they shouldn't go out the next day and attempt a 10k.
+When training for a competition it's best to increase the amount of exercise they do gradually instead of pushing themselves too hard.

 Anxiety related to sport performance, academics or difficult personal situations can be enough to affect the body’s reproductive ability.
 When the body is under stress, the adrenal glands release cortisol.
 Cortisol helps your body respond to stress by increasing blood pressure, heart rate and blood sugar levels.
 This can be advantageous for athletes who need to perform at their peak during stressful competitions.
 However, too much cortisol can have negative effects on the reproductive system.

 EAM can be a temporary condition or it can be long-lasting.
-If you experience EAM for more than six months, it’s important that you see your doctor to rule out any underlying medical causes.
+If your teen experiences EAM for more than six months, it’s important that they see the doctor to rule out any underlying medical causes.

 Causes of Amenorrhea